 The library provides study materials for CLEP/DSST tests but does not offer classes or tutoring services.
-Study materials are available in print, online through the library catalog, and in ebooks installed on tablets that are available for check out.
+Study materials are available in print, online through the DoD MWR Libraries catalog and in ebooks installed on tablets that are available for check out.

 Are there any eBooks or online materials that can be used?

-The library has thousands of ebooks, eaudio, movies, television series, language services, music, and more available by logging in to the library catalog with your library card.
+The library has thousands of eBooks, eAudio, music, movies, television series, language services, and more available by logging in to the DoD MWR Libraries catalog with your DoD ID number.

 Does the library offer free WiFi?

 Yes!
 Free WiFi is available.
 Ask a staff member for the password.

 Can I place a hold on materials?

 Yes!
 Holds may be placed on any material the library owns by logging in to the library catalog with your library card.
 An email will be sent when materials are available for pick-up.

 The library has printers available for patron use for a fee.
 Color printing is $.25 per page.
 Black and white printing are $.10 per page.
 The library only accepts cash payments.